TRIGGER WARNING: SEXUAL VIOLENCE/RAPE

 I began to sleep a little better, knowing he was in prison.
 But it was short-lived.

 On May 28, 1984, I was driving on I–15 in Salt Lake County late at night when I heard some terrifying news on the radio.
 Stephen Van Dam had escaped from prison.
 He walked out wearing a three-piece suit smuggled to him by a girlfriend.

 I was terrified that he would come back.
 After all, why would he not want to get to the girls he didn’t get before?
 He was so persistent in trying to get to me before.

 Acting on a tip, police in August 1984 once again arrested Vandam while he was eating breakfast at a Salt Lake City McDonald’s restaurant.

 My post-traumatic symptoms increased.
-My ability to sleep had the biggest impact.
+It had the most significant impact on my ability to sleep.
 I don’t think I got a good night’s sleep until I was in my 50’s.
 I also began to be hyper-vigilant and felt detached.
 After all, why would I want to be attached to the situation?

 About the Author